 - (a) Time for Time (TFT) may be accrued by full time non-exempt personnel only.
 Time will accrue at 1.5 (11⁄2) hours for each one (1) hour worked after the employee has worked forty (40) hours in that week.
-Any TFT duty that is performed prior to the employee having worked forty (40) hours will be accrued at a rate of hour for hour. - (b) Acceptable duties performed for TFT compensation is any duty that may be authorized for TFT by administration which includes, but is not limited to, the following: SMAT, Bike Team, PR events, committee meetings, mandatory meetings / trainings, special events, extra shifts on the EMS unit or authorized standbys. - (c) TFT must be used within a reasonable time after accrual and will not meet or exceed 240 hours.
+Any TFT duty that is performed prior to the employee having worked forty (40) hours will be accrued at a rate of hour for hour. - (b) Acceptable duties performed for TFT compensation is any duty that may be authorized for TFT by administration which includes, but is not limited to, the following: Bike Team, PR events, committee meetings, mandatory meetings / trainings, special events, extra shifts on the EMS unit or authorized standbys. - (c) TFT must be used within a reasonable time after accrual and will not meet or exceed 240 hours.
 If an employee reaches 240 hours of TFT, he / she will be notified to submit an RTO to take off using TFT or the county may choose to pay the employee for hours exceeding 240.
 The total of the TFT hours banked and those of RTO's should be reduced below 240 immediately.
-If the employee does not submit an RTO after being notified, administration may schedule the employee time off using TFT on the first date available or pay the employee in order to reduce their total TFT below 240 hours. - (d) Calls or duties that carry over after the end of an assigned shift are not eligible for TFT.
-They must be put on the employee's time sheet.
+If the employee does not submit an RTO after being notified, administration may schedule the employee time off using TFT on the first date available or pay the employee in order to reduce their total TFT below 240 hours. - (d) Employees must enter TFT hours earned as "Comp Earned" in Executime and put the type of duty or event performed for TFT in the comment box.

-- (e) Employees must enter TFT hours earned as "Comp Earned" in Executime and put the type of duty or event performed for TFT in the comment box. - (f) Employees must use all accrued TFT prior to terminating their employment with Davidson County.
-TFT cannot be used within the last 2 weeks of employment unless prior written approval is given by the Emergency Services Director prior to the beginning of the 2 week period.
+(e) Employees must use all accrued TFT prior to terminating their employment with Davidson County.
+TFT cannot be used within the last 2 weeks of employment unless prior written approval is given by the Emergency Services Director prior to the beginning of the 2-week period.